kwebio/kweb-docs/database.rst

 Overview
 --------

-Kweb integrates nicely with `Shoebox <https://github.com/kwebio/shoebox>`_, a key-value store that supports the observer pattern, and a sister project to Kweb.
-Shoebox has both in-memory and persistent (filesystem) engines.
+Kweb integrates nicely with `Shoebox <https://github.com/kwebio/shoebox>`_, a sister project to Kweb.

+Shoebox is a key-value store that supports the observer pattern.
+This means that changes in Shoebox will be shown *in realtime* in the browser.

 In the future Shoebox will support back-end cloud services like `AWS Pub/Sub Messaging <https://aws.amazon.com/pub-sub-messaging/>`_ and `Dynamo DB <https://aws.amazon.com/dynamodb/>`_, which would enable unlimited scalability.

 We'll assume you've taken a minute or two to review `Shoebox <https://github.com/kwebio/shoebox>`_ and get the general idea of how it's used.